ms-iot/iot-adk-addonkit/Tools/README.md

     (or) new-ws C:\MyWorkspace Contoso arm
     ```

     The Workspace will be created and opened.
-The required packages such as Registry.Version, Custom.Cmd and Provisioning.Auto will be imported into the workspace automatically.
+It will also import few default packages required in the workspace.

 3. Import the required oem packages using [Import-IoTOEMPackage](IoTCoreImaging/Docs/Import-IoTOEMPackage.md) from the sample workspace (`$env:SAMPLEWKS`).
 You can either import each package selectively or import all of them.